Cañon de Fernández State Park

-Avian diversity is high with over 220 bird species recorded in the State Park, including nesting rarities for the Chihuahuan Desert such as the grey hawk and the Green jay.
+Avian diversity is high with over 220 bird species recorded in the park, including nesting rarities for the Chihuahuan Desert such as the grey hawk and the green jay.
 Reptiles and mammals are also quite diverse including bobcats, mountain lions and jaguarundis.

-The area is managed by Prodefensa del Nazas, AC, a NGO based in nearby Gomez Palacio through a contract with the state government.
-The park faces several menaces such as the intended construction of a water treatment plant for the metro area of Lerdo Municipality, Gómez Palacio Municipality, Torreón Municipality and Matamoros Municipality, the depletion of the aquifer by overextraction for agriculture (mainly forage for dairy cows) and excessive use of fertilisers and pesticides.
+The area is managed by Prodefensa del Nazas, AC, an NGO based in nearby Gomez Palacio through a contract with the state government.
+The park faces several threats, such as the intended construction of a water treatment plant for the metro area of Lerdo Municipality, Gómez Palacio Municipality, Torreón Municipality and Matamoros Municipality, the depletion of the aquifer by overextraction for agriculture (mainly forage for dairy cows) and excessive use of fertilisers and pesticides.

-The Cañon de Fernández State Park was listed as a "Wetland if International Importance" under the Ramsar Convention on February 2, 2008.
+The Cañon de Fernández State Park was listed as a "Wetland of International Importance" under the Ramsar Convention on February 2, 2008.